The Writing Intensive Advisory Committee is no longer accepting WI course proposals for winter/spring 2022. The proposal deadline was October 1, 2021.

 Thank you for your help in sustaining a vibrant Writing Across The Curriculum program at York College!

-- Continuing Ad hoc WI sections or courses to begin in Summer / Fall 2020.
+- Continuing ad hoc WI sections or courses to begin in winter/spring 2022.

 WI Course Proposal Types

 There are three types of WI course proposals: